 Yes.
-Applicants can use our Recommendation Request Form to send out automatic emails to recommenders notifying them that you have requested a recommendation from them, explaining the recommendation process, and which include a direct link to our Recommendation Form.
+Applicants can use our Recommendation Request Form to send out automatic emails to recommenders notifying them that you have requested a recommendation and providing a direct link to our Recommendation Form.
 Each time a Recommendation Form is completed for your application, you will receive a confirmation email notifying you of the submission.
-Please note that a link to the Recommendation Request Form is also included on the online application form.

 Who should the letters of recommendation come from?

 Applicants to any master’s degree program at Roger Williams University must submit letters of recommendation from professional sources.
 Some examples of professional sources include work supervisors, college professors, employers, and internship coordinators, among others.
 You should select recommenders who know you well, can speak about your character and work ethic, and can attest to your ability to handle graduate level coursework.
 Recommendation letters should not be submitted from personal friends or family members.
 Students applying to a psychology program should make every effort to submit all required letters of recommendation from academic sources.

 Graduate assistantships and scholarships at RWU are offered by individual programs.
 Please see the Graduate Financial Aid page for more information.